Hawzen/Zoo/README.md

 docker build . -t zoo
 kubectl get pods # Confirm everything is running
 ```

+> **Note:**
+>
+> If you want to connect via the ingress, you must run `minikube addons enable ingress`, but this is not required
+> We can just connect to the service directly since it's a local cluster

 ## Deleting
 To uninstall the application, run the following command: